dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 # Visualizing CNN

-In this notebook, we will try to answer the question "What CNN sees?" using [Cats vs Dogs Redux](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data) Competition dataset from kaggle.
+In this post, we will try to answer the question "What CNN sees?" using [Cats vs Dogs Redux](https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data) Competition dataset from kaggle.
 We will implement this using one of the popular deep learning framework <span class='yellow'>Keras</span> .

 > All the codes implemented in Jupyter notebook in [Keras](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Vis%20CNN/vis_cnn_keras.ipynb) and [fastai](https://github.com/dudeperf3ct/DL_notebooks/blob/master/Vis%20CNN/vis_cnn_fastai.ipynb).